Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/index.md

 );
 ```

-Overall, the `Match(...)` API works fairly well when we're dealing with isolated values, but becomes noticeably more convoluted when there are multiple dependent operations involved.
+Overall, the `Match(...)` API works fairly well when we're dealing with isolated values, but it becomes noticeably more convoluted when there are multiple dependent operations involved.
 For example, let's imagine we also have a method called `GetEnvironmentVariable(...)` that returns an `Option<string>`:

 ```csharp
 // Resolves an environment variable, or returns 'none' if it's not set